pelevesque-node/are-substrings-under-minimum-occurrences/README.md

 # are-substrings-under-minimum-occurrences

-Checks if substrings occur under a minimum number of times in a string.
+Checks if substrings are under minimum occurrences in a string.

 ## Node Repository